Protesting wrestlers will hold a mahapanchayat soon, says Bajrang Punia

 “It is because of your support that we have the courage to continue,” Punia said.
 “Two-three incidents have happened in recent past with our players, sisters and daughters that have left them completely broken.”

 Punia was referring to the incident that happened on May 28, when the protesting wrestlers had tried to lead a march towards the new Parliament complex in New Delhi that was being inaugurated by Prime Minister Narendra Modi at the time.
-The wrestlers were stopped and manhandled by the Delhi Police and were briefly detained.
+The wrestlers were manhandled by the Delhi Police and were detained at several police stations for about ten hours.

 Following this, the police had booked Punia, Malik, Phogat and others for rioting and obstructing public servants from discharging their duty.